Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 You don’t have to be diagnosed with irritable bowel syndrome to experience stress-related gut symptoms.

-A simple daily stress or anxiety situations can trigger both abdominal pain and loose yellow stools or even diarrhea.
+Daily stress or anxiety can trigger abdominal pain, loose yellow stools, or diarrhea.

 Here are some interesting facts about stress, anxiety, and your gut: